 But, I continued to use Dalmane until I was living in my condo, 2001, and began to lose my balance and fall a lot.
-(I didn’t know my condo was built over a full outdoor toilet pit which accounted for hydrogen sulfide inside.)
-During the night when I got up to go to the bathroom, the Dalmane made it even harder to keep my balance.
+(I didn’t know my condo was built over a full outdoor toilet pit, causing hydrogen sulfide inside.)
+During the night when I got up to go to the bathroom, Dalmane made it even harder to keep my balance.
 Because of this, doctors refused to renew my prescription.

 Melatonin renews normal sleep-wake rhythm

 In 2011, following a back injury in October, 2010, I had a court hearing in Wells Fargo’s foreclosure against my home.
-(The outdoor toilet pit had cost a lot for remediation, as well as costing my health.)
+(Outdoor toilet pit remediation had cost a lot, in addition to my health.)
 Preparing for the hearing took huge energy, so much that I could barely walk into court.
 Then, a couple weeks later I began getting calls and mailings about how I made $500,000 in 2006 and hadn’t paid my taxes.
 It was a lie, because in reality my earnings were poverty level.
 But IRS had not changed its ways.
-It was so traumatic that I suddenly could not walk one step without my hip, knee or leg giving out.
+It was so traumatic, I suddenly could not walk one step without my hip, knee or leg giving out.
 I clung to the hallway wall to get to the kitchen where the counters offered support.

-After using a rolling task chair to support myself I realized I had to order a claw foot cane.
+While using a rolling task chair to support myself I realized I had to order a claw foot cane.
 Shortly after I placed my order I found reviews of something called a “rollator”.
-People said it worked better than a cane because the support wasn’t one-sided, so I ordered a rollator, and have been very happy.
+People said it worked better than a cane because the support wasn’t one-sided, so I ordered a rollator, and have been happy with it.

 But, in the interim the pain in my back and legs reached levels that were worse than decades ago when IRS first abused me.
 I had so much pain, again, that I could not sleep.
 During the day the pain was equally horrible.
 I felt as if I wasn’t getting any better because I wasn’t getting any sleep.
 Melatonin was no longer cutting it.